J2Macwilliams/J2Macwilliams/README.md

 # Hello, I'm [jeremyjmcwilliams](https://jeremyjmcwilliams.com/)

-Ever curious to learn, I'm a Problem Solver, Developer, and Teammate!
+Ever Curious to learn, I'm a Problem Solver, Developer, and Teammate!

 *Currently, working on a GraphQL project.*